openstack/openstack-manuals/doc/config-reference/source/compute/schedulers.rst

    ram_allocation_ratio = 1.5

-This setting enables 1.5&nbsp;GB instances to run on any compute node with 1 GB of free RAM.
+This setting enables 1.5 GB instances to run on any compute node with 1 GB of free RAM.

 RetryFilter